 As the war raged on the number of aircraft flying over Ireland began to increase and a growing number of these planes were crashing down on Irish soil or being forced to land due to the pilot losing their bearings or running low on fuel.
 In 1943 the Coast Watching Service began to construct these giant stone EIRE markers close by to the LOPs, mainly along the west coast.
 These signs were 12m by 6m and were built with up to 150 tons of white washed stones embed in concrete.

 These acted as a declaration of our neutrality so pilots knew they were now flying over neutral territory.
 Shortly after they added the number of the huts as to aid navigation, however, a list of the locations and corresponding numbers were given to Allied pilots.

-Last year a sign at Malin Head was restored by the Malin Head Community Association in Donegal carried out by the Malin FAS Scheme.
-And this September the Dunkineely Community Ltd (DCL) are spearheading a campaign to restore the sign at St John’s Point Co Donegal.
-The initiative aims to restore the white washed stone markers with the help of the local community.
-They then hope to turn their attention to the Lookout Post (LOP) and restore this at a later date.
+In 2015 a sign at Malin Head was restored by the Malin Head Community Association in Donegal carried out by the Malin FAS Scheme.
+A number of initiatives around the country are now restoring the white washed stone markers with the help of the local community.
+There are also hopes to restore Lookout Posts (LOP) as well.